cobwebos/docs/articles/monitoring-and-diagnostics/monitoring-enable-alerts-using-template.md

         },
         "windowSize": {
             "type": "string",
-            "defaultValue": "00:05:00",
+            "defaultValue": "PT5M",
             "metadata": {
                 "description": "Period of time used to monitor alert activity based on the threshold.
-Must be between 00:05:00 and 24:00:00.
+Must be between five minutes and one day.
 ISO 8601 duration format."
             }
         },
         "sendToServiceOwners": {